 8. The attorneys are with different malpractice insurance carriers

-These all can have a dramatic impact on premium.
+Each of the above items can have a dramatic impact on premium.